 OUR BODIES, OURSELVES

-In her latest series, Our Bodies, Ourselves, photographer Jean Karotkin focuses on the multi-generational struggle among all women to be seen and heard and granted the fundamental human rights men enjoy with regards to making decisions about their own bodies.
+In her latest series, OUR BODIES, OURSELVES, photographer Jean Karotkin focuses on the multi-generational struggle among all women to be seen and heard and granted the fundamental human rights men enjoy with regards to making decisions about their own bodies and having a voice